rishabh0014/Point-X/README.md

 * [Visual Studio Code](https://code.visualstudio.com/) I'm in love with this :P

-* See how to use [Emmet](https://code.visualstudio.com/blogs/2017/08/07/emmet-2.0) in VSCode.
-This [CheatSheet](https://docs.emmet.io/cheat-sheet/) might be helpful.

 >Change default shell in VSCode to [git bash](https://git-scm.com/downloads) if you're using windows and know some Linux commands.
 Don't know how to do it?
 [See here](https://stackoverflow.com/questions/44435697/vscode-change-default-terminal)

 I'll be adding features as I learn more.

-A Big Thanks to [Colt Steele](https://github.com/Colt) for all the knowledge.